Amanita phalloides: Toxicity

-As the common name suggests, the fungus is highly toxic, and is responsible for the majority of fatal mushroom poisonings worldwide.
+The fungus is highly toxic, and is responsible for the majority of fatal mushroom poisonings worldwide.
 Its biochemistry has been researched intensively for decades, and 30 g, or half a cap, of this mushroom is estimated to be enough to kill a human.
 On average, one person dies a year in North America from death cap ingestion.
 The toxins of the death cap mushrooms primarily target the liver, but other organs, such as the kidneys, are also affected.
 Symptoms of death cap mushroom toxicity usually occur 6 to 12 hours after ingestion.
-Symptoms of ingestion of the death cap mushroom may include nausea and vomiting, which is then followed by jaundice, seizures, and coma which will lead to death.
+Symptoms of ingestion of the death cap mushroom may include nausea and vomiting, which is then followed by jaundice, seizures, and coma, which will lead to death.
 The mortality rate of ingestion of the death cap mushroom is believed to be around 10–30%.

 Some authorities strongly advise against putting suspected death caps in the same basket with fungi collected for the table and to avoid even touching them.
 Furthermore, the toxicity is not reduced by cooking, freezing, or drying.

 Poisoning incidents usually result from errors in identification.
-Recent cases highlight the issue of the similarity of A. phalloides to the edible paddy straw mushroom (Volvariella volvacea), with East- and Southeast-Asian immigrants in Australia and the West Coast of the U.S. falling victim.
+Recent cases highlight the issue of the similarity of A. phalloides to the edible paddy straw mushroom (Volvariella volvacea), with East and Southeast Asian immigrants in Australia and the West Coast of the U.S. falling victim.
 In an episode in Oregon, four members of a Korean family required liver transplants.
 Many North American incidents of death cap poisoning have occurred among Laotian and Hmong immigrants, since it is easily confused with A. princeps ("white Caesar"), a popular mushroom in their native countries.
-Of the 9 people poisoned in the Canberra region between 1988 and 2011, three were from Laos and two were from China.
-In January 2012, four people were accidentally poisoned when death caps (reportedly misidentified as straw fungi, which are popular in Chinese and other Asian dishes) were served for dinner in Canberra; all the victims required hospital treatment and two of them died, with a third requiring a liver transplant.
+Of the nine people poisoned in Australia's Canberra region between 1988 and 2011, three were from Laos and two were from China.
+In January 2012, four people were accidentally poisoned when death caps (reportedly misidentified as straw mushrooms, which are popular in Chinese and other Asian dishes) were served for dinner in Canberra; all the victims required hospital treatment and two of them died, with a third requiring a liver transplant.

+Detection

+The so-called Meixner test is used to detect the presence of amatoxins in a sample.
+The test gives false positive results for psilocin, psilocybin, and 5-substituted tryptamines.